vapor-ware/synse-docs/docs/sdk/user/basic.md

 ---

 This page describes some of basic features of the SDK and provides an example of a simple plugin.
-See the :ref:`advancedUsage` page for an overview of some of the more advanced features of the plugin SDK.
+See the [Advanced Usage](advanced.md) page for an overview of some of the more advanced features of the plugin SDK.

 ## Creating a Plugin